Thursday, October 23, 2025

 • DIGITAL HEALTH

 Parsing parasites’ genomes.
-Genome sequencing may additionally assist in a shed new light on how worms—the parasitic, frame-invading kinds—do their dastardly paintings.
-Researchers from Washington University’s McDonnell Genome Institute, Britain’s Wellcome Sanger Institute, and Edinburgh University performed the huge-ranging observation that tested the inner biology of parasites and how it could affect the manner worms engage with the immune system.
-And that, in flip, ought to lead to more state-of-the-art drug development for managing the invaders.
+Genome sequencing may additionally assist in shedding new light on how worms—the parasitic, frame-invading kinds—do their dastardly work.
+Researchers from Washington University’s McDonnell Genome Institute, Britain’s Wellcome Sanger Institute, and Edinburgh University performed a wide-ranging observation that tested the inner biology of parasites and how it could affect the manner worms engage with the immune system.
+And that, in turn, ought to lead to more state-of-the-art drug development for managing the invaders.
 (Reuters)

 INDICATIONS

 FDA defends controversial opioid approval.
 Food and Drug Administration (FDA) Commissioner Scott Gottlieb issued a lengthy declaration on Friday defending the business enterprise’s approval of a powerful new opioid drug that’s considerably more potent than the already effective fentanyl, Dsuvia from AcelRx.
-Of note, Gottlieb factors out the drug changed into advanced in conjunction with the Department of Defense and are targeted toward an exact phrase of the population:
+Of note, Gottlieb factors out that the drug changed into advanced in conjunction with the Department of Defense and is targeted toward a specific fraction of the population:

-“I agree with that the particular elements of Dsuvia, inclusive of those that make this drug excessive precedence for the Pentagon, differentiate this new component of sufentanil from different sufentanil products in a way this is steady with populace-primarily based issues for the way it fits into the overall drug armamentarium.
-The FDA has made it a high priority to make sure our infantrymen have access to remedies that meet the specific desires of the battlefield, along with when intravenous administration isn’t always feasible for the remedy of acute ache associated with battlefield wounds.”
+“I agree that the particular elements of Dsuvia, inclusive of those that make this drug excessive precedence for the Pentagon, differentiate this new component of sufentanil from different sufentanil products in a way that is consistent with populace-primarily based issues for the way it fits into the overall drug armamentarium.
+The FDA has made it a high priority to make sure our infantrymen have access to remedies that meet the specific desires of the battlefield, along with when intravenous administration isn’t always feasible for the treatment of acute pain associated with battlefield wounds.”
 (Fortune)

 meredith

-Sage inches in the direction of submit-Partum drug approval.
-Sage Therapeutics’ inventory did a humorous component on Monday: It sank greater than 8% on news that the FDA will almost certainly approve its pioneering put up-partum despair drug, the primary of its kind.
+Sage inches in the direction of submitting the Partum drug approval.
+Sage Therapeutics’ inventory did a humorous component on Monday: It sank more than 8% on news that the FDA will almost certainly approve its pioneering postpartum depression drug, the primary of its kind.
 The motive?
-The small pattern size of clinical trials and the remedy’s threat/benefit profile could sharply restriction its marketplace capability.
-Factor case: The remedy’s expected approval may want to include a demand that sufferers need to receive large, monitored administration of the drug over a 72-hour length.
+The small pattern size of clinical trials and the remedy’s threat/benefit profile could sharply restrict its marketplace capability.
+Factor case: The remedy’s expected approval may want to include a demand that sufferers need to receive large, monitored administration of the drug over 72 hours.
 (Fortune)

 THE BIG PICTURE